tomassedovic/quicksilver-roguelike/README.md

 })?;
 ```

+> It's so similar that you might consider using the same structure for
+> both and draw everything in one block.
+That's perfectly feasible,
+> give it a go!

 ![Entities!](screenshots/10_entities.png)

 We can see the player (`@`) a couple of (definitely friendly) goblins
 (`g`) and some purple food (`%`).
 Time to party!

-You might also notice that the dots representing empty space are still
+You may also notice that the dots representing empty space are still
 visible.
 The images are just drawn on top of one another so if they
-don't cover something perfectly, it will shine through.
+don't cover something perfectly, it will peek through.

 > Spoiler alert: we will not fix that here.
 It's your first homework!